 Day one: The Dylan Coastal Resort

-Arrive and check in to the newly redeveloped Dylan Coastal resort in Laugharne, with captivating views of the Gower Peninsula and Taf estuary, the resort has been developed with luxury and wellbeing in mind.
-The four lodges, have been designed to a high specification but with comfort in mind for relaxation and perfect for small groups.
+Arrive and check in to the newly redeveloped Dylan Coastal Resort in Laugharne, with captivating views of the Gower Peninsula and Taf estuary.
+The luxurious four lodges in the resort have been designed to a high specification but with comfort and wellbeing in mind for relaxation and perfect for small groups.
 The resort has state of the art spa and gym facilities, a large restaurant and bar with views across the water as well as a blue flag beach nearby.
 It offers the perfect backdrop for product launches and receptions.

 Laugharne is the place that inspired Wales’ greatest poet, Dylan Thomas, and it’s easy to see why.
-In the heart of the town is Laugharne Castle, overlooking the beautiful Taf Estuary, with breathtaking views all the way to the Gower coast - an area of outstanding natural beauty.
+In the heart of the town is Laugharne Castle, overlooking the beautiful Taf Estuary, with breathtaking views all the way to the Gower coast - an Area of Outstanding Natural Beauty.
 The town is believed to have inspired Thomas’ most famous work - 'Under Milk Wood’ and it’s cast was based on the people of Laugharne.
-Take a walk up to the immaculately preserved Boathouse to see Thomas’ original desk where he sat to pen his greatest works.
+Take a walk up to the immaculately preserved Dylan Thomas Boathouse to see Thomas’ original desk where he sat to pen his greatest works.
 Then, continue walking along the estuary to his grave in St Martin’s church, where he was buried next to his wife, Caitlin, before stopping for lunch at his local pub Brown's Hotel and sample some mouthwatering Welsh cuisine.

 Day two: The wonder of Wales